 Working together to address key challenges facing the industry globally

-Our work focuses on some of the most important opportunities and risks facing our industry globally.
-And, by taking advantage of our uniqueness, we only work on things that need CEO-level guidance.
+Our work focuses on some of the most important opportunities and risks facing our industry globally and is designed to support businesses in the implementation of the UN Sustainable Development Goals (SDGs).
+By taking advantage of our uniqueness, we only work on things that need CEO-level guidance.
 For our work to be successful, change must come from the top down, and it is from here that our work is able to drive positive change globally.

 Below are the umbrella pillars of our work, whereby our members work together, pre-competitively, to find solutions, implement actions and deliver positive change and shared business value.